-DB Colombo Branch Pillar 3 disclosure is on a stand-alone basis, there are no branches or subsidiaries to be consolidated.
+DB Colombo Branch's Pillar 3 disclosure is prepared on a stand-alone basis; there are no branches or subsidiaries to be consolidated.

-The information provided in this Pillar 3 Report is unaudited.
+The information provided in this Pillar 3 Report extracted from audited financials as of December 31,2023.